 The bank changed hands in the early 1970s becoming the Allegiant bank (now PNC).
 During the renovation of the bank, the license plate display was tossed into a trash barrel.
 A former employee of North St. Louis Trust rescued it and took it home where it sat in a corner of his basement for over 40 years.
 Domenic Giofre remembered seeing it as a young boy in the family home.
 He rediscovered the framed display while cleaning out his father's house in 2023.

-Donley Auctions will sell the framed display to the highest bidder as part of their April 28, 2024, License Plate Auction.
+Donley Auctions sold the framed display to the highest bidder as part of their April 28, 2024, License Plate Auction.

 For further information or to consign items to the auction, contact Mike Donley #13967 at 815-790-9436 or visit their website at DonleyAuctions.com.